The Royal College of Physicians and Surgeons of Canada is committed to respecting your privacy and protecting your personal information.

-The Royal College responds to a written request within 30 days after receipt of the request.
+Is there a fee involved?
+The Royal College will respond to a written request within 30 days after receipt of the request.
 Under extenuating circumstances, the Royal College may extend the time limit for responding to a maximum of 30 additional days.
-If a fee is required in order to access your information, the Royal College will provide you with an estimate of the cost.
-You should inform the Royal College in writing if you wish to withdraw your request.
+If a fee is required in order to provide access to your information, the Royal College will provide you with an estimate of the cost.
+If you wish to withdraw your request, please inform the Royal College in writing.

-- contains references to other individuals
+- contain references to other individuals;

-- may cause harm to another person
+- may cause harm to another person;

-- may harm or interfere with a law enforcement investigation
+- may harm or interfere with a law enforcement investigation.

 The Royal College makes every reasonable effort to keep your information accurate and up-to-date, which allows the Royal College to provide the best possible service.
 You can help by keeping us informed of any updates such as address change, email change, or legal name change.
 If you find errors in our information, let us know and we will make the appropriate corrections.

-To update your contact information, please call 613-730-6243 or 1-800-461-9598, or email Membership Services Center at email@example.com.
+To update your member contact information on-line, please go to www.royalcollege.ca/coa.
+If you need assistance, call 613-730-6243 or 1-800-461-9598, or email the Royal College Services Center at email@example.com.

 You can choose to "enable" or "disable" cookies in your Internet browser.
-If you disable cookies in your browser, the Royal College web site cannot grant you access to the "Members Only" areas of the site.
+If you disable cookies in your browser, the Royal College website cannot grant you access to the "Members Only" areas of the site.

 We recommend that you review your browser instructions for guidelines on cookie use and preference settings.

-In the case of online transactions such as paying dues, credit card information is not stored in permanent or temporary files or in a database on the Royal College server.
+In the case of online transactions such as paying dues; credit card information is not stored in permanent or temporary files or in a database on the Royal College server.
 Data does not remain on the server for more than a few seconds during transaction processing.